Keep Air Clean

 - Choose pump sprays instead of aerosol sprays

 Aerosols waste much of the product, spewing it into the air (and your lungs) instead of where you want it.
-Non-aerosol products include rolls-on deodorant, shaving soap, setting lotion or gel.
+Non-aerosol products include roll-on deodorant, shaving soap, setting lotion or gel.

 - Refuel garden equipment carefully

 Spilled gasoline + sunlight and summer heat = pollution that irritates the lungs and causes smog.
-To avoid spills when refueling garden equipment, use a spout or funnel.
-Don't overfill.
-Tightly close the cap and store in a cool place, out of direct sunlight.
+Use a spout or funnel to avoid spills and don't overfill.

 - Use latex paints